scuzzydude/asimov/asimov.md

 Sometimes genius is so obvious that there really is no argument.
 Einstein in science.
 It certainly seems like there is a consensus that Leonardo Da Vinci was one of the greatest artists who ever lived.
 In music, there is John Bonham.

 John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^19] Personally, I feel that is selling Bonham short.
-John Bonham, is almost certainly the greatest musician who ever lived.
+John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old it is hard to prove.
-But I've listend to a lot of music, and there's nothing I've ever heard that even approaches that level of mastery.
+Nothing I've ever heard that even approaches that level of mastery.

 Since I'm already playing hypothetical multi-billionaire, I think I'd have a prize called the BonzoX prize with an award of 1 billion USD.
-Since percussion is what I believe is the closest form of art to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by quantifying the groove of John Bonham.
-Wosrt case, you might uncover a crypto message from the planet Xenu.
+Since percussion is the closest form of music to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by algorithmically quantifying the groove of John Bonham.
+Worst case, you might uncover a crypto message from the planet Xenu.
+Hopefully, Jimmy Page[^20] will give the BonzoX competitors access to the master recordings.
+In what seems like an intentional assault of their most appreacitive listeners, some of John Bonham's most insanely great drumming *occurs* during the fade-outs of some of their greatest songs.
+Blast the volume at the end of *Kashmir* for the ultimate example, and I'm sure that this virtuoso Bonham performance goes on for several minutes, because for that song, they hired an orchestrue and those guys charge by the day.
+You'd think maybe Jimmy was intentionally trying to hide Bohnam's genius from the rest of us, except that on other songs on that same album, Jimmy fades out some of the most ridicuoulsy bad-ass guitar playing you've ever heard.
+So what up with that, I mean, apparently nobody but me wants to listen to twelve minutes Zeppelin songs.

 Sadly, percussion seems to be a dying art.
-For one thing, it's much easier to just buy your kid a Mac, and saves you from pissing off your neighbors.
+For one thing, it's much easier to just buy your kid a Mac, this allows you to sleep in on the weekends, and saves you from pissing off your neighbors.
 And even Rock 'n Roll seems to have hit its peak.
-I don't think we're going lose the appreactiaon of John Bonham in my lifetime, but it scares me that we might not long after.
+I don't think we're going lose the appreciation of John Bonham in my lifetime, but it scares me that we might not long after.
 I would be willing to take responsibility to make sure we don't.
 It would be an absolute travesty and failure if humanity lost the value of John Bonham's genius.

 ### Agency

-With artifacts the basis of scoot is straight-forward.
+With artwork the basis of scoot is straight-forward.
 The **scootage** is responsible for the preservation on an artist's physical expression of genius.
-Around an artificat, it's easy to build and accumulate the historical record of both the artist and the artifact on the scoot-chain.
+Around artwork, it's easy to build and accumulate the historical record of both the artist and the artifact on the scoot-chain.

-How can we build a similar valuation system around Intellectual Property output of an artist?
-Take Led Zeppelin for example.
+How can we build a similar valuation system around Intellectual Property output of an artist like Led Zeppelin?
 Led Zeppelin's music is not even in the Public Domain yet, anyone can hear every song they ever recorded for \$10 a month on Amazon Music or Spotify, along with anything else you ever wanted to listen to.
 And that expense is sure to keep evaporating as we progress up the digital stairway.
 As long as the demand exist -- the appreciation of Led Zeppelin's genius or just the vanity of nostalgia -- the music will be available.

 And who is truly responsible for the appreciation of a musician's genius?
 That answer is actually very easy.
 Those who listen.